 We may be called the Harbour City but let’s be real guys, you’re all really here for the beaches.
 Sydney is known for them.
-Hell, she’s one of the best beach-filled cities and yes, we are more than a little biased.
-But if you’re a local, visiting, or just need some serious beach porn in your life this afternoon, you’ve come to the right place.
+Hell, she’s one of the best beach-filled cities in the world and yes, we are more than a little biased.
+But whether you're a local or a tourist—or you just need some serious beach porn in your life today—you’ve come to the right place.

 Make sure you stick between the flags at Bilgola Beach, otherwise you may end up amongst its notorious rips.
 There was really no nice way for us to say that.
 Don’t let this deter you from having a dip here though, or just head down at the crack of dawn for one of Sydney’s best beach sunrises.

 Avalon Beach has all the goods, with just about something for everyone.
 Up north, you’ll find the old trusty longboarders who’ve been surfing this particular break for centuries (pretty much), head further south and find flags, as well as a few easy waves for the newbies on the block.
 Finally, rock up at the edge of the south cliff, known as Little Avalon, for some insane swell and crazy fast barrel surfing.

 One of Sydney’s most popular snorkelling and scuba diving beaches, Shelly Beach is definitely a gem you must tick off your list, stat.
 With a max depth of about 12 metres, a massive variety of marine life, bushwalking tracks and picnic areas, it’s all ticks from us.

 This east-facing beach is known for talented local surfers who hang out around the south headland known as The Peak, as well as the long stretch of water smack bang in the middle of the beach which is perfect for swimming (which is where you will find us).
 Once you’re done at Newport, there are a few mandatory drinks waiting for you at The Newport—doesn’t sound like a bad plan, right?

 More Of Sydney's Best Beaches | Eastern Beaches